Illustrator and Writer

 |SCBWI Profile:||Member Profile|

 Frané Lessac loves to travel and to create books based on her worldwide journeys.
 She is an artist, author-illustrator, publishing over forty books for children.
-Her most recent book is: A is for Australia- a factastic tour.
+Her most recent book is: A is for Australian Animals- a factastic tour.

 Attracted by the beauty of Montserrat, she moved to the small Caribbean island, which inspired My Little Island (HarperCollins).
 The first of many books written and illustrated by Frané.
 A number of her paintings are part of private collections worldwide and has exhibited her work in New York, Los Angeles, Paris, and London.
 She studied at the New School for Social Research in New York, University of Southern California, and University of California Los Angeles.